ORNL-Fusion/ips-examples/ABC_example/README.md

 # Install the IPS
 Skip this if you've already installed the IPS.

-1. Create a directory where your IPS installation will live, cd into it and clone the IPS-framework, wrappers, and examples repos.
+1. Create an IPS directory and clone the IPS-framework, wrappers, and examples repos.
 ```
 mkdir IPS
 cd IPS